GLOBAL MARKETS-Global stocks, oil up on ECB, Greece hopes

 NEW YORK, Nov 3 Global stocks and crude oil rallied on Thursday on rising hopes Greece will abandon plans to hold a referendum over a euro-zone bailout and after the European Central Bank cut interest rates in a surprise move.

-ECB President Mario Draghi, who took office on Tuesday, said the euro zone could enter a "mild recession" toward the end of 2011 following the bank's unexpected interest rate cut by a quarter point to 1.25 percent.
-[ID:nL5E7M31HI]
+ECB President Mario Draghi said the euro zone could enter a "mild recession" toward the end of 2011 following the bank's unexpected cut by a quarter point to 1.25 percent.
+For details see: [ID:nL5E7M31HI]

-U.S. Treasury debt prices fell on the rate cut and government data that showed new claims for U.S. unemployment benefits fell below 400,000 last week for the first time in five weeks, suggesting modest improvement in the labor market.
-[ID:nOAT004892]

 Popplewell also said that everyone is nervous ahead of the U.S. employment report for October to be released on Friday.